 Executive Director, West Africa Network for Peacebuilding (WANEP)

-Chukwuemeka B. Eze is the Executive Director of West Africa Network for Peacebuilding – the largest peacebuilding network in Africa.
-He holds a Bachelors Degree in Political Science and Masters and Doctorate Degrees in Peace and Strategic Studies with bias in Conflict Early Warning Systems.
+Dr. Chukwuemeka B. Eze is the Executive Director of West Africa Network for Peacebuilding (WANEP).
+Prior to this position, he was the Program Director for five (5) years, National Network Coordinator and Program Manager for WANEP- Nigeria for seven (7) and three (3) years respectively.
+He holds a bachelor's degree in Political Science, and master's and Doctorate Degrees in Peace and Strategic Studies with specialization in Conflict Early Warning Systems.

 DEC 1ST, 2020

 8:00am - 9:30am (WAT)

 The ICMC Young Mediators Forum is a community of ICMC Mediators under the age of thirty-five (35).
 It was established in 2019 to foster a community for young thriving Mediators, provide a platform for communication and networking among members, and build bonds of mentorship between our more experienced Mediators, and our young Mediators with little or no Alternative Dispute Resolution (ADR) practice experience.

 This event is organized for the sole purpose of encouraging professional development and networking among our Young Mediators.
 The event will feature contributions from ADR Practitioners who have established themselves in the field.

 This event is open to all conference delegates.

 10:00am - 4:00pm (WAT)